anjagiudici/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Lecturer (Assistant Professor) in Education at Newcastle University and a Postdoctoral Research Fellow at the University of Oxford, where I work on the [ERC funded Schoolpol project](https://schoolpol.web.ox.ac.uk/home).
+I am a Lecturer (Assistant Professor) in Education at Newcastle University.
+I previously worked as a Postdoctoral Research Fellow at the University of Oxford on the [ERC funded Schoolpol project](https://schoolpol.web.ox.ac.uk/home).

 My research revolves around the politics and history of education.
 I am particularly interested in exploring how ideological, societal, and cultural diversities interact in shaping how education is conceived, governed, and practiced.